 They wanted to perish for their reasons.

 Yuu is a death row inmate charged with killing three people, leading to many efforts at ending his own life within his jail cell.
 He repeatedly gets letters from Monica, who believes in helping him, but he sees this as an act of pity.
-But when Yuu agrees to meet Monica to say that he wants her to stop sending letters, he meets Juri, an encounter that would change both of their lives.
+But when Yuu agrees to meet Monica to say that he wants her to stop sending letters, he meets Juri, an encounter that would change both lives.

 Ittou Ogami has very little left to exist for.
 Though once the Shogunate’s chief official killer, his name is left in ruination after being conceived for treachery.
 The traitorous Yagyuu Clan did this, seeking to take his position of power.
-His problems do not end here; however, the climax in the brutal killing of his entire family, including his spouse Azami, with only his child Daigorou still left alive.
+His problems do not end here; however, the climax is the brutal killing of his entire family, including his spouse Azami, with only his child Daigorou still left alive.

 With shame upon his head and his loveable wife in the grave, Itou takes up a new role as an assassin for hire.
 Alongside his young son, Itou roams the country in search of vengeance, and He wanders with only the total annihilation of the Yagyuu Clan on his mind.
 As he wanders the land, the number of his victorious assassinations rapidly grows.
 And soon, the nickname of “Lone Wolf and Cub” becomes famous across the land as the choice assassin to get the job done right.